 Again, the majority of the time I exit positions too soon.
 Then haters always say…

-They’re right — OTC stocks can keep going.
-But it’s inevitable that they’ll drop.
-These are crap companies.
-Their fundamentals are usually worthless, and they typically only run on a press release.
+Sure, OTC stocks can keep going.
+But I’d rather lock in singles.
+These crap companies have terrible fundamentals and are usually worthless.
+They typically only run on a press release.

-Here’s a great example from a couple of months ago with mCig, Inc. (OTCPK: MCIG).
+Here’s a great recent example with World Series of Golf, Inc. (OTCPK: WSGF).

 I’ll say it again: 99% of OTC stocks are trash.
 They can offer great trading opportunities but are terrible investments.
-You gotta keep things in perspective.
+Keep things in perspective.

 One way to do that is to…

 OTC stocks are hit and miss.
 They’re usually great the first few months of the year because of the January effect … Then they die off.
 Since the market’s cyclical, you must learn from historical examples to prepare for future OTC runners.

 Nobody said this job was easy … you must constantly educate yourself and adapt.

 Let’s look at a killer breakout chart from early February…